Tourism in Kazakhstan: Industry

+Hong Kong Airlines

+In April 2025, Hong Kong Airlines announced plans to launch passenger flights to Kazakhstan's largest cities, Almaty and Astana.
+This development was revealed during a visit by Kazakh Vice Minister of Transport Talgat Lastayev to Hong Kong International Airport on 29 April.
+The discussions, which included meetings with senior officials from the Hong Kong Transport and Logistics Bureau, Airport Authority Hong Kong, and major regional carriers such as Cathay Pacific, also highlighted Hong Kong International Airport's continued leadership in global air cargo, having ranked first worldwide for 14 consecutive years, handling 4.9 million tons of cargo in 2024.

 Government initiative

 The Kazakh Government, long characterized as authoritarian with a history of human rights abuses and suppression of political opposition, has started an initiative named the "Tourism Industry Development Plan 2020".
 This initiative aims to establish five tourism clusters in Kazakhstan: Astana city, Almaty city, East Kazakhstan, South Kazakhstan, and West Kazakhstan Oblasts.
 It also seeks investment of $4 billion and the creation of 300,000 new jobs in the tourism industry by 2020.

 In May, 1999 the Kazakhstan Tourism Association (President - Roza Asanbayeva) was founded with the approval of the President of Kazakhstan Nursultan Nazarbayev.
 KTA is a non-commercial, non-governmental organization including following members: the Kazakhstan Association of Hotels and Restaurants (Honour President - Kuat Tanysbayev), Amadeus computerized reservation systems, tour operators, insurance companies, airlines, universities and the media.
 The association's main objective is to protect the interests of over 400 members, by lobbying the government and promoting tourism within the national economy.

 The 2006 comedy film Borat, which portrayed Kazakhstan as a comically backwards, racist and antisemitic country, resulted in an increase in tourism.
 The government banned the film and took out advertisements to defend the nation's honor.
 By contrast, upon the release of the sequel, Borat Subsequent Moviefilm, in 2020, the national tourism agency Kazakh Tourism adopted the film's catchphrase as its slogan – Kazakhstan.
 Very Nice! – and produced a number of videos featuring it.

+In 2024, the Jibek Joly tourist train embarked on its inaugural, five day journey throughout Kazakhstan to Uzbekistan, as part of the government of Kazakhstan's tourism initiative.
+It began in Almaty, Kazakhstan, visited Turkistan, and finished in Tashkent, Uzbekistan.
+Alongside this, over 120 railway stations were renovated, and new airport terminals were constructed in Almaty, Shymkent, and Kyzylorda.
+Also in that year, the prime minister reported Kazakhstan received 15 million foreign visitors.